KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 As shown in :numref:`crossnavchartwidget`, it is mandatory to enable the cross navigation feature by using the dedicate tab of chart editor GUI.
 It is mandatory to choose the column element to be passed to the destination document and associate it to the right output parameter (previoulsy added to the document using the detail interface).

 The cross navigation name can be left empty.
-In case multiple cross navigation definitions have been configured for the document, a pop up will be displayed, letting the user to choose which destination to reach (exactly as we saw earlier for Image widget in Figure 7.7).
+In case multiple cross navigation definitions have been configured for the document, a pop up will be displayed, letting the user to choose which destination to reach (exactly as we saw earlier for Image widget in :numref:`crossnavmultchoice`).

 .. _crossnavchartwidget:
 .. figure:: media/image151.png